BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

 Keystone's independenced focuses on the ability to transact funds without outside intervention.

 * Keystone allows direct, personal control of all assets.
-The master seed resides on the Keystone; a watch-only wallet exists on the Mobile Device.
+The master seed resides on the Keystone; a watch-only wallet exists on the Mobile App.
 * Keystone does _not_ provide an options for choosing cryptocurrency servers to work with, potentially creating a path for censorship that might require removing the funds to another device.

 **Privacy.**

-The use of the Keystone and the Mobile Device together keep a user's information close.
+The use of the Keystone and the Mobile App together keep a user's information close.

 * As a closely held device, Keystone maximizes the privacy possibilities for private keys.
 * The Keystone is only accessible through QR codes or a micro-SD card.